 Mass Air Flow Sensor

-You can see this sensor when you open the hood of your Honda CRV; it is attached to the air filter casing, and it measures the amount of fresh air flowing through the engine.
-A complete malfunction of this sensor may result in random stalling of the engine, but it may also be indicative of other issues such as obstructions or even a very dirty air filter.
+You can see this sensor when you open the hood of your Honda CRV.
+It attaches to the air filter casing.
+The purpose is to measure the amount of fresh air flowing through the engine.
+A complete malfunction of this sensor may result in random stalling of the engine.
+However, it may also be indicative of other issues such as obstructions or even a very dirty air filter.

 Manifold Absolute Pressure Sensor

-As its name suggests, this sensor measures pressure, which is needed by the ECM to adjust fuel injection patterns according to engine load.
+As its name suggests, this sensor measures pressure.
+And the ECM needs pressure to adjust fuel injection patterns according to engine load.
 This sensor is crucial in terms of engine performance and fuel economy.

 Crankshaft and Camshaft Position Sensors

-These sensors, which are often built to last, measure mechanical positions.
-Without these sensors, your CRV will not operate because the ECM would not be able to control the timing of the engine.
+These long lasting sensors, measure mechanical positions.
+Without these sensors, your CRV will not operate.
+This is because the ECM would not be able to control the timing of the engine.
 The engine speed sensor works together with these two devices to control proper fuel injection and performance.

 Spark Knock Sensor

 Internal combustion engines are powered by means of regulated explosions ignited by the spark plugs.
-A knock is an unwanted detonation that can damage the engine because the resulting mixture of air and fuel is produced at very high pressures and temperatures.
+Detonation that can damage the engine because the resulting mixture of air and fuel produces very high pressures and temperatures.
 The spark knock sensor resembles a spark plug; it listens for abnormal detonations, thus allowing the ECM to formulate the right fuel and air mixture.

 Throttle Position Sensor